gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 You can confirm by running `flyctl status`.
 That should show _two_ machines (in my case, one in `lhr` and one in `sea`).
 If you run `flyctl volumes list` you should see the two volumes, and now both are attached to their respective VMs.

-I'll check that the Live Beats app has noticed that new machine. i'll SSH in to the cloest machine by running `flyctl ssh console`.
+I'll check that the Live Beats app has noticed that new machine.
+I'll SSH in to the closest machine by running `flyctl ssh console`.

 As Chris McCord demonstrates in [this video](https://www.youtube.com/watch?v=JrqBudJd2YM&ab_channel=ChrisMcCord) (skip to **5:30**) the app is using `libcluster`.
 You may have noticed that at the end of `/config/runtime.exs` in the original repo (it's different in this one):